zowe/docs-site/docs/user-guide/ze-create-zowe-explorer-cics-ext-profiles.md

 ## Hiding profiles

-1. Right-click a chosen profile to open the menu actions.
+1. Right-click the profile you want to hide to open the menu actions.

 2. Select **Hide Profile** to hide it from the CICS view.